Skip to main content

 Essential Metrics to Track

 Start with the price-to-earnings ratio, which compares share price to earnings per share and provides a baseline valuation reference.
-Pair this with return on equity to measure how effectively management converts shareholder capital into profits, and debt-to-equity ratio to gauge how much leverage the company carries relative to its assets.
+Pair this with return on equity to measure how effectively management converts shareholder capital into profits, and debt-to-equity ratio to gauge how much use the company carries relative to its assets.

 Free cash flow deserves special attention because it reveals the actual cash a business generates after covering operating costs and capital expenditures.
 Companies with strong free cash flow can fund dividends, share buybacks, and expansion without taking on additional debt.
 Dividend yield complements this picture for income-focused investors, showing the annual payout as a percentage of share price.